-The Tri-Valley – San Joaquin Valley Regional Rail Authority (Authority) is currently in the process of preparing an Environmental Impact Report (EIR), consistent with all requirements of the California Environmental Quality Act (CEQA).
-The purpose of the EIR is to evaluate all environmental issues that may be associated with Valley Link Rail Project improvements.
+The Tri-Valley – San Joaquin Valley Regional Rail Authority (Authority) completed an Environmental Impact Report (EIR), consistent with all requirements of the California Environmental Quality Act (CEQA).
+The purpose of the EIR was to evaluate all environmental issues that may be associated with Valley Link Rail Project improvements.

 Listed below are the Authority's principal steps in the EIR process, with the most recent actions appearing first:

 The Authority, acting as lead agency under CEQA, prepared the Final EIR for the Valley Link Project, which it released on April 30, 2021.
 The Final EIR can be accessed here.

 Following its consideration of the Final EIR, comments received, and the environmental impacts from proposed and alternative facilities, the Authority staff recommended to the Authority Board that it select a "Preferred Alternative" which contains some of the alternative measures considered in the EIR instead of some of the measures that were presented in the Draft EIR as the "Proposed Project."
 The term “Preferred Alternative” is used to identify the Project components that have been identified as preferred by the Authority staff.
 The Preferred Alternative, recommended by the Authority staff, includes the construction and operation of seven stations, listed from west to east:

 Southfront Road Station Alternative - in place of the Greenville Station proposed in the Draft EIR (Livermore)